jdemartino78/vibe_coding_a2a_agent/README.md

-# Vibe Coding: Building an A2A Agentic System (Live Training)
+# Vibe Coding: Building a Stateful A2A Multi-Agent System

 > **⚠️ DISCLAIMER**: THIS DEMO IS INTENDED FOR DEMONSTRATION PURPOSES ONLY.
 IT IS NOT INTENDED FOR USE IN A PRODUCTION ENVIRONMENT.
 >